NatLibFi/Finto-suggestions/README.md

 3. Download and install [Docker CE](https://docs.docker.com/install/) to your computer.
 Docker-compose should be included with the installation.
 4. Download and install [Python 3.6+](https://www.python.org/downloads/) and after that install pipenv with command `pip install pipenv`.
 Pipenv is used to install/remove packages and run scripts api-side.
 4. Start the freshly installed Docker
-5. Run `docker-compose up` in project's **root** folder. (**If it is ran elsewhere, the environment variables from .env file won't get properly initialized!**) This command builds the required containers (api, web and nginx) and starts them.
+5. Run `docker-compose up` in project's **root** folder.
+This command builds the required containers (api, web and nginx) and starts them.
 Hitting `CTRL+C` should exit the output feed from docker.
 However the containers should still be running.
 You can check the container status with a command `docker ps`.
 6. Initialize the database.
 In api directory (while the containers are running), run `pipenv run upgrade-db`

 When the application is running, you should find the application running on localhost:8080.
 The web frontend (Vue.js app) can be found on root url (localhost:8080/) and API on localhost:8080/api.
 Swagger ui can be found on localhost:8080/api/ui.

 You can start developing!
 Both api and web services should reload automatically.

-Please see [examples](documentation/examples.md) for interactive terminal recordings of the installation process.
+Please see [a terminal recording](img/docker-compose-up.svg) of a successful setup.

 ### Halting containers, teardown